 depend on how severe the condition is.

-All dislocations need medical care right away to prevent a bone from breaking.
+All dislocations need medical care right away to prevent additional injury.
 Untreated

 dislocations can lead to serious problems.
 Treatment may include: